amit-upadhyay-IT/amit-upadhyay-IT.github.io/_docs/express-template-engines-intro.md

   <h5>Express template engines</h5>
 </div>

-Now we will learn about some templates engines of Express, these are the templates which are used to create dynamic HTML pages on server side in node.js environment.
+Now we will learn about some templates engines of Express, these are the templates which are used to create **dynamic HTML pages** on server side in node.js environment.
 We will also see twitter bootstrap(its a library which utilizes css, JavaScript and some images of its own to decorate your pages and provide some interactivity to your pages).
-We will study JavaScript template engines, creating project using EJS template, Twitter bootstrap, How to modularize code by separating routes, using EJS partials.
+We will study JavaScript template engines, creating project using EJS template, Twitter bootstrap, How to **modularize** code by separating routes, using `EJS partials`.

 Typically in a project environment you need to know multiple template engines because every engine has got its own strength and weaknesses.
 Mainly we will discuss on EJS template engine.